Jared284/security-portfolio/labs/03-cloud-security-monitoring/03-log-sources-and-ingestion/README.md

 ### S3 Bucket

-CloudTrail was configured to send logs to S3 for storage in addition to CloudWatch monitoring.
+CloudTrail was configured to send logs to S3 for retained storage in addition to CloudWatch monitoring.

+---

 ## Why These Sources Were Chosen